yasukotelin/shirotelin/README.md

 call dein#add('yasukotelin/shirotelin')
 ```

-If you want to manual install, you download `colors/shirotelin.vim` and puts on your `colors` directory.
+If you want to manual install, you download `colors/shirotelin.vim` and puts on your `~/.vim/colors` directory.

 Write to your `.vimrc`.